 Three things to build into the flow: a clearly worded statement that core membership data will be processed to administer the program under the contract; separate unticked opt-in boxes for each marketing channel; and a link to a full privacy notice that names every third party (including technology providers and reward partners) who will process member data.

 One detail that catches brands out: you must retain a record of consent, including when it was given, through which mechanism, and what the member was shown at the time.
 If a member disputes whether they opted in to marketing emails, you need to be able to demonstrate what they agreed to and when.
-No record means no defense.
+No record means no defence.

 GDPR's storage limitation principle (Article 5(1)(e)) requires personal data to be kept for no longer than necessary for the purposes for which it was collected.
 The DPC expects documented retention schedules that specify the period, the trigger for deletion, and the basis for each retention decision.
 Vague timelines such as "as long as required" do not meet the standard.